 Following the aims and objectives of the National Curriculum, at Bolsover Church of England Junior School, we endeavour to stimulate a life–long love of writing.
 We provide our pupils with the knowledge and skills in order for them to become effective communicators in the world beyond Bolsover.

 It is our intention to ensure that reading and writing are interconnected so that children can make purposeful links across their learning.
 It is for this reason that we place a significant focus on the study of literature from across the ages and genres.
 Our writing is underpinned by the standards of reading in our school, which supports vocabulary and the understanding of conventions and structures of a range of text genres.
-Vocabulary rich books are chosen to both stimulate and challenge the children, leading to high-quality writing outcomes.
+Vocabulary rich texts are chosen to both stimulate and challenge the children, leading to high-quality writing outcomes.

 Our writing curriculum also builds on the development of accuracy in spelling and developing a progressive understanding of grammar and punctuation, which enables our pupils to clearly, accurately and coherently explain and write down their understanding and ideas.